pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 transfer longer pieces of data: words of two bytes, double words of 4 bytes, quad words of 8 bytes.
 [SSE](http://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) instructions can also manipulate 16 bytes at a time and [AVX](http://en.wikipedia.org/wiki/Advanced_Vector_Extensions) instructions can do 32.
 We could accumulate the appropriate number of bytes and then write them all at once.
-Unfortunately, Java does not allow it, except when direct byte buffers are used, and use of these buffers requires an interface change and a total rework of all the existing solutions.
+Unfortunately, **Java** does not allow it, except when direct byte buffers are used, and use of these buffers requires an interface change and a total rework of all the existing solutions.
 We can't afford it at this stage.

-However, this approach is easy to implement in other languages, such as C, and I was going to check the speed in C anyway.
+However, this approach is easy to implement in other languages, such as **C**, and I was going to check the speed in **C** anyway.
 Let's keep this option in mind.

 Results